elisacaffrey/MiFoDB/docs/source/quick_start.rst

 We can use reads from a sample of pikliz, a Haitian ferment with cabbage, carrots, bell peppers and Scotch bonnet peppers, produced in Montana, USA.

-Pre-processing *STEP-BY-STEP*
+Pre-processing with nextflow
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 **1. Download your reads**

-**2. Prepare an input .csv sheet**: this will include 4 columns called sample, fastq_1, fastq_2, and single_end.
+**2. Prepare your input file**: this will include 4 columns called sample, fastq_1, fastq_2, and single_end.
 In this case, single_end is left blank.

 .. csv-table:: *basicInfo_v1.csv*